Dr Alison Sheldon

 Senior Teaching Fellow in Disability Studies

-Sheldon, A. (2005) One world, one people, one struggle?
-Toward the global implementation of the social model of disability.
-In: Barnes, C and Mercer, G (eds.)
-Implementing the Social Model of Disability: Europe and the Majority World, The Disability Press, University of Leeds.
+‘One world, one people, one struggle?
+Toward the global implementation of the social model of disability’, in Implementing the Social Model of Disability: Europe and the Majority World, ed. by Barnes C and Mercer G (The Disability Press, University of Leeds, 2005),